stfc/PSyclone/tutorial/practicals/nemo/3_nemo_openmp/README.md

 5. Parallelise all remaining children of the iteration loop that are loops over levels;

-## Conclusion ##
+## 5. Conclusion ##

-This completes part 3 of the NEMO tutorial.
+Congratulations, you have now completed part 3 of the NEMO tutorial.
 We have looked in more detail at the process of creating an optimisation script and have used PSyclone to add OpenMP parallelisation to the tracer-advection mini-app.
 With the caveats noted earlier, you should have been able to measure a performance improvement.